 If you have liver metastases, your health care team will create a treatment plan just for you.
 It will be based on your needs and usually includes a combination of different treatments.

-Treatments can control and slow the growth of liver metastases, but most metastases do not completely disappear unless they can be removed by surgery.
+Treatments can control and slow the growth of liver metastases, but most metastases do not entirely disappear unless they can be removed by surgery.

 The treatments can also control or prevent problems caused by liver metastases.
 Sometimes they are called support therapies.

-It is sometimes called secondary lung cancer or metastatic lung tumors.
+It is sometimes called secondary lung cancer or metastatic lung tumor.

 Cancer can spread to any part of the lungs.
 Sometimes there is only a single tumor in a lung.
 Sometimes there are many metastases in one or both lungs.

 Most lung metastases develop near the edges of the lungs and in the lower lobes.
-Cancer can also spread to areas outside the lung, such as the pleura and mediastinum.
+Cancer can also spread to areas outside the lung, like the pleura and mediastinum.

 Pulmonary metastases may not cause any symptoms at the beginning.
 The symptoms of lung metastases vary according to the number of tumors and their location in the lungs.
 Other health conditions can cause the same symptoms as lung metastases.

-Imaging tests are an important part of the diagnosis of pulmonary metastases.
-It is common for people to have one or more imaging tests when the doctor thinks that the cancer may have spread to the lungs.
+Imaging tests are an essential part of the diagnosis of pulmonary metastases.
+It is common for people to have one or more imaging tests when the doctor thinks that cancer may have spread to the lungs.
 These tests include the following.

-A chest x-ray is usually the first test that is done to try to find out what is causing symptoms such as cough and shortness of breath.
+A chest x-ray is usually the first test done to find out what is causing symptoms such as cough and shortness of breath.
 Doctors use a chest x-ray to look for any lung tumor.

-Computed tomography (CT) of the chest is a common test used to detect lung metastases.
+Computed tomography (CT) of the chest is a standard test to detect lung metastases.